pascomnet/documentation/site/content/howto/lancom/_index.en.md

 ---
-title: Lancom as a Router
+title: Using a Lancom as a Router
 description: How to use a LANCOM router to connect mobile users to the pascom Server via the Internet
 weight: 10
 ---